|Can I Let My Child Drink Alcohol at Home?||

 The following question was submitted to John Roska, an attorney/writer whose weekly newspaper column, "Q&A: The Law," runs in the St. Louis Post-Dispatch (Illinois Edition) and the Champaign News Gazette.

-Is it illegal for me as a parent to let my child drink some wine in my home?
+Is it illegal for me to let my child drink alcohol at home?

 In Illinois, it is illegal for anyone under 21 to drink alcohol.
-Drinking under 21 is a Class A misdemeanor (the most serious kind), which can mean a $1,000 fine and 1 year in jail.
-In addition to the Illinois law, cities may also have a law about drinking under 21.
+Drinking under 21 is a Class A misdemeanor (the most serious kind).
+It can mean a $1,000 fine and 1 year in jail.
+Cities may also have a law about drinking under 21.

-If you want to use the special rule about letting your kid drink in your home, then one or both parents have to actually be with the child.
-You can't just say "son, you can drink at home whenever you want."
+If you want to use the special rule about letting your kid drink in your home, one parent must be with the child.
+You can't let the child drink at home whenever he or she wants.
 The law does allow the child's legal guardian to be present instead of a parent.

-Illinois parents can let their own kids, in their own home, drink under their watchful eye.
-However, you cannot let other kids drink.
-This applies even if you are watching them and in your own home.
+You can let your own kids drink.
+You cannot let other kids drink.
+This rule applies even if you are watching them in your own home.

-Following this special rule means that if a child gets in trouble for drinking under 21, then he has a defense to that criminal charge.
-There may be other legal issues that arise as a result.
-For instance, a parent may have problems with DCFS.
-An ex-spouse may claim the parent is being a bad parent.
-The younger the drinkers, and the more they drink, the more trouble you could get into.
+Following this special rule means that if a child gets in trouble for drinking under 21, that child has a defense to that criminal charge.
+There may be other legal issues that arise.
+For instance, parents may have problems with DCFS.
+The other parent may claim that the parent who allowed the drinking is unfit.
+The younger the drinkers, and the more they drink, the more trouble parents could get into.